Scattering Expansion for Localization in One Dimension

-The correlation between $s$ and $\phi_{r'}$ in \eqref{eq:joint prob dist final} is a finite size effect, as we now explain.
-We write the average of $s$ as $\langle s \rangle = 2N/\lloc + O(N^0)$, and we consider how accurate $\langle s\rangle$ is as an estimate of the conditional average of $s$ with fixed $\phi_{r'}$ in \eqref{eq:joint prob dist final}.
+The correlation between $s$ and $\phi_{r'}$ in~\eqref{eq:joint prob dist final} is a finite-size effect, as we now explain.
+We write the average of $s$ as $\langle s \rangle = 2N/\lloc + O(N^0)$, and we consider how accurate $\langle s\rangle$ is as an estimate of the conditional average of $s$ with fixed $\phi_{r'}$ in~\eqref{eq:joint prob dist final}.
 The phase-dependent variation of the mean introduces a relative error of order $\hat{s}(\phi_{r'})/\langle s\rangle \sim1/N$, while the finite variance introduces a relative error of order $\sigma(N,\phi_{r'})/\langle s\rangle = c\lloc/\sqrt{N} + O(N^{-3/2})$, where the $N^{-3/2}$ term contains the contribution of the function $\eta(\phi_{r'})$.
-Prior work has found the joint probability distribution to factorize into a transmission coefficient part times a phase part \cite{RobertsJoint1992, PendrySymmetry1994}, in apparent contradiction to our Eq. \eqref{eq:joint prob dist final}; this suggests that the prior work only accounted for the $1/\sqrt{N}$ term in the above discussion and neglected the $1/N$ and $N^{-3/2}$ terms that contain the correlations between $s$ and $\phi_{r'}$.
+Prior work has found the joint probability distribution to factorize into a transmission coefficient part times a phase part~\cite{RobertsJoint1992, PendrySymmetry1994}, in apparent contradiction to our Eq.~\eqref{eq:joint prob dist final}; this suggests that the prior work only accounted for the $1/\sqrt{N}$ term in the above discussion and neglected the $1/N$ and $N^{-3/2}$ terms that contain the correlations between $s$ and $\phi_{r'}$.

 We next show that the scaling theory applies to the joint distribution in the regime of weak local reflection strength.
-Here we ignore $\eta(\phi_{r'}$) (whose effect is subleading for large $N$, as we have shown above) and expand the remaining terms of \eqref{eq:joint prob dist final} to leading order in the scattering expansion.
-A single parameter then determines $2/\lloc$ and $c$, seeing as $2/\lloc = c$ at leading order \cite{SchraderPerturbative2004}.
+Here we ignore $\eta(\phi_{r'}$) (whose effect is subleading for large $N$, as we have shown above) and expand the remaining terms of~\eqref{eq:joint prob dist final} to leading order in the scattering expansion.
+A single parameter~\cite{Note3} suffices to determine $2/\lloc$ and $c$ since they are equal at leading order~\cite{SchraderPerturbative2004,CulverScattering2024}.
 Furthermore, the phase distribution up to first order is determined entirely by two parameters: the real and imaginary parts of $\gamma^{(1)}$, or by a simple change of variables, the mean and variance of $\phi_{r'}$.
-The key relation that implies that these three parameters suffice to determine the joint distribution is that the first order part of the phase-dependent mean turns out to be essentially same function as the first order part of the phase distribution: \beq \hat{s}(\phi_{r'}) = 2\pi p_{1\dots \infty}(\phi_{r'}) + O(|r_n|^2) + \text{const.}, \eeq where the constant on the right-hand side is independent of $\phi_{r'}$.
+The key relation that implies that these three parameters suffice to determine the joint distribution is that the first-order part of the phase-dependent mean turns out to be essentially the same function as the first-order part of the phase distribution: \beq \hat{s}(\phi_{r'}) = 2\pi p_{\infty}(\phi_{r'}) + O(|r_n|^2) + \text{const.}, \eeq where the constant on the right-hand side is independent of $\phi_{r'}$.